-You can access the Advanced Setup menu by following the steps below:
+How to access the Advanced Setup menu

 2. Open a web browser and type http://192.168.0.1 into the web address field.

 Quality of Service (QoS): Prioritizes traffic types (such as VoIP) before standard data traffic.
 Traffic shaping your network with QoS can increase application performance and prevent your network from becoming overloaded.

 Remote GUI: Enables access to the router from a WAN connection.
 To access your modem remotely you will need to use https:// followed by the modem WAN IP address.
 You can manage the Administrator Username and Password for the modem GUI here.